unioslo/zabbix-auto-config/README.md

 #### Maintenance cleanup

 Under normal usage, hosts are automatically removed from maintenances when disabled by ZAC.
 However, if hosts are disabled outside of ZAC, they will not be removed from maintenances.
-The GC process removes these hosts from the maintenance, and optionally delete the maintenance altogether if it only contains disabled hosts.
+The GC process removes these hosts from the maintenance, and optionally delete the maintenance altogether if it would be empty after the disabled hosts are removed.

 > [!IMPORTANT]
-> Only maintenances that contain disabled hosts are currently processed by the GC, so existing empty maintenances are unaffected.
+> Only maintenances that contain at least one disabled host are currently processed by the GC.
 This may change in a future version.

 ```toml
 [zac.process.garbage_collector.maintenances]